athatheo/athatheo.github.io/README.md

 the various graphs that are a representation of the returned results.

 #### draw_chart.js
-It has a major functionality in the code.
-It contains the functions responsible for calling the continuum building functions from `worker.js` as well as various functions that are responsible for creating the necessary elements in the website for the user to see results.
-It uses the data returned from `worker.js` to fill the content of the HTML elements and present these results to the user.
+This file contains the functions responsible for calling the continuum building functions from `worker.js` as well as various functions that are responsible for creating the necessary elements in the website for the user to see results.
+It uses the data returned from `worker.js` to fill the HTML elements and present these results to the user.
 The `parseInputVariables()` function is called and its result is passed as part of the message posted in the Web Worker, so that functions in the `worker.js` file are aware of the user input.
 Three functions that play a key role in creating and filling HTML elements are: